 Professor Craig S Maher

-- Public Administration, Public Affairs and Community Service
+- Public Administration, Professor

 Public budgeting, public financial management, research methods and research design.
 I also enjoy teach state and local politics, capstone, policy analysis and introduction to PA.

 In broad terms, I focus on fiscal federalism.
 That is reflected in my research on the effects of intergovernmental aid payments on local spending patterns, k-12 finance, the effects of state imposed spending and revenue limitations on state and local governments.
 I am currently focused on the measurement and explanation of local fiscal condition, particularly through the Recession of 2008.